 Chuck is survived by his wife Themetta “Toddy” Suggs and his children Ingrid, Aloha, Charles Jr., and Melody.

-Our thoughts are with Pat‘s friends and loved ones during this time.
+Our thoughts are with Chuck‘s loved ones during this difficult time.